Here are a few ways creative kids can make money (and have fun too!).

 Three of her paintings sold for a total of $27,000.

-While not all kids will be able to earn as much as Aelita, her story shows there’s really no age limit to what people are willing to pay for creativity.
+While not all kids will be able to earn as much as Aelita, her story shows there’s really no age minimum for creating art people are willing to pay for.

 If you’re a creative kid or a parent of a creative kid, the following is a list of ways kids can make money with their talents.
 Let us know in the comments below if you or someone you know has found other ways to make money through creative endeavors.